Posted 28 August 2012 - 08:25 PM

 [PubMed - indexed for MEDLINE]

-Has long-standing difficulties with energy and concentration, as well as perceptual and cognitive problems
+Has long-standing difficulties with energy and concentration, as well as psychotic and cognitive symptoms

 Taking Abilify & supplements including vitamins B3 & D3